vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### update

-Updates all installed apps to the latest minor or patch version.
+Updates all installed apps to the latest, minor, or patch version.
 Does not upgrade to another major version.

 #### Usage